rmcanany/SolidEdgeStorekeeper/Readme.md

   - `Do not show processed files in the Most Recently Used list`
 	Enable this option to keep the program from adding newly-generated standard parts to the Most Recently Used list.
 Note this function was added to Solid Edge in version 2020.
 If you are running an earlier version, this option must be disabled.

+  - `Allow comma delimiters (experimental)`
+	Allows the use of a comma as the decimal delimiter.
+This is somewhat experimental because commas are not allowed `*.xml` headers.
+There is a workaround in place, but has not been thouroughly tested.
+Disabling this option causes causes commas to be replaced with periods in the `*.xml` file.

   - `Check for new version at startup`
 	If you don't need a reminder about new versions, disable the check here.